-Given the contribution of livestock production to GHG emissions in agriculture, it is vital that the sector learns how to secure clean growth to the benefit of improved C-sequestration, water management and biodiversity.
+right combination of programs, incentives and policies could accelerate this transition towards becoming a net sink and providing solutions for the rest of the economy.
+Hence, the business-as-usual case may be overestimating GHG emissions and underestimating future opportunities.
+Livestock Given the contribution of livestock production to GHG emissions in agriculture, it is vital that the sector learns how to secure clean growth to the benefit of improved C-sequestration, water management and biodiversity.
 Much effort is being made to reduce GHG emissions from livestock production.
-One such example is described in a recent study summarizing the dramatic gains that have been made in reducing GHG emissions intensity in the cattle sector between 1981 and 2011.63 As a result of improved reproductive efficiency, reduced time to slaughter, increased crop yields, and a shift towards high-grain diets that enabled cattle to be marketed at an earlier age, GHG intensity fell by 14% between 1981 and 2011 in Canada (Figure 15).
-This makes Canada one of the most GHG efficient producers of animal protein in the world at 12 kg CO2 equivalent per kg of live weight, less than half the world average.64 This combined with the fact that Canada has one of the lowest livestock intensities in the OECD countries, suggests that Canada does have a comparative advantage in producing environmentally sustainable beef for export to high quality markets.
+One such example is described in a recent study summarizing the dramatic gains that have been made in reducing GHG emissions intensity in the cattle sector between 1981 and 2011.67 As a result of improved reproductive efficiency, reduced time to slaughter, increased crop yields, and a shift towards high-grain diets that enabled cattle to be marketed at an earlier age, GHG intensity fell by 14% between 1981 and 2011 in Canada (Figure 15).
+This makes Canada one of the most GHG efficient producers of animal protein in the world at 12 kg CO2 equivalent per kg of live weight, less than half the world average.68 This combined with the fact that Canada has one of the lowest livestock intensities in the OECD countries, suggests that Canada does have a comparative advantage and could produce environmentally sustainable beef for export to high quality markets.
 This could be a salient component of an agri-food growth strategy but requires these properties to be certified and branded to monetize the benefits to society.